 Pursuant to A.C.A. § 17-101-312, any person who shall practice or attempt to practice veterinary medicine in Arkansas without having been duly licensed is deemed guilty of a misdemeanor.
 Upon conviction, the person shall be fined in any sum of not less than $50.00 nor more than $250 for each and every offense or imprisoned for a term of not less than 6 months nor more than one 1 year, or shall be both fined and imprisoned in the discretion of the court.

-A.C.A. § 17-101-313 provides that a veterinarian may dispose of any animal abandoned in his or her care if s/he gives notice of his or her intention to do so by certified mail sent to the last known address of the client.
-The veterinarian must allow the client 12 days from the mailing of the certified letter in which to retrieve the animal.
+A.C.A. § 17-101-313 provides that a veterinarian may dispose of any animal abandoned in his or her care if he or she gives notice of his or her intention to do so by certified mail sent to the last known address of the client.
+The veterinarian must allow the client twelve (12) days from the mailing of the certified letter in which to retrieve the animal.